 each county with a population sufficient for one or more whole districts plus a fraction of another district must be divided into that many whole districts, with the excess population added to one or more contiguous counties to form an additional district.

 Section 28, Article III, Texas Constitution, requires the legislature to redistrict state house districts during the first regular session following publication of the decennial census.
-If the legislature fails to do so, the redistricting task falls to the Legislative Redistricting Board.
+If the legislature fails to do so, the redistricting task falls temporarily to the Legislative Redistricting Board.